Legal Issues for Reiki Practitioners in California

 - You are charging for your Reiki services

-- You make any representation or claims to clients in your advertising (or verbal presentation) that Reiki can address or remediate physical problems
+- You make any representation or claims to clients in your advertising (or verbal presentation) that Reiki can address or remediate physical/health issues

 There are some areas that are still open to debate regarding the application of SB-577.
 If you are concerned about any of the following situations, please seek legal counsel:

-- If you are offering services on a “donation only” or “love donation” basis, then SB-577 MAY not apply.
+- If you are offering services on a “donation only” or “love donation” basis, then SB-577 MAY or MAY NOT apply.
 (NOTE: I personally would not take this risk and would comply with SB-577.)

 Based on my review of the available literature, it appears that SB-577 does NOT apply in the following situations: